Interlibrary Loan FAQ

 - How long can I keep books borrowed through Interlibrary Loan?

-- What if I lose or damage books obtained through Interlibrary Loan?
+- Are there any fees or what if I lose or damage books obtained through Interlibrary Loan?

 - Can I renew Interlibrary Loan materials?